-- You report less than a \$2,500 tax liability for the quarter on line 10 of Form 941 (or for the year on line 9 of Form 944).
-However, if you are unsure that you will report less than \$2,500, deposit under the appropriate rules so that you will not be subject to failure-to-deposit penalties. - You are a monthly schedule depositor (defined below) and make a payment in accordance with the Accuracy of Deposits Rule discussed on page 23.
+- Your Form 941 total tax liability for either the current quarter or the preceding quarter is less than \$2,500, and you did not incur a \$100,000 next-day deposit obligation during the current quarter.
+If you are not sure your total tax liability for the current quarter will be less than \$2,500, (and your liability for the preceding quarter was not less than \$2,500), make deposits using the semi-weekly or monthly rules so you won't be subject to failure to deposit penalties. - You are a monthly schedule depositor (defined below) and make a payment in accordance with the Accuracy of Deposits Rule discussed on page 23.

 This payment may be \$2,500 or more.